Tpw429/Covid-19_Regression_Analysis/README.md

 For the Linear Regression model we have imported a new Folder into our main Repository called Machine_Learning_1.
 This Linear Regression model takes in data from our provisional database and outputs labels for input data.
 This model lays a strong foundation for how we will move forward in the coming weeks.

-### 3) Circle Role - Ray Hunt
-- This team member will be in charge of the mockup database.
-We will be creating an SQL-database, including an ERD of the database and a document showing how it is intergated in the database and its conection with the code.

-#### Circle Role Work Done:

-- Using quickdatabasedesigns.com we created a conceptual design that includes two tables.
+- Using quickdatabasedesigns.com we created a conceptual design for our mockup database that includes two tables.
 The first is the master_country table that stores the following columns iso_code (primary key), country_name, population, gdp.
 The second table will store the vaccination data by country.
 The results of our conceptual diagram is shown below.

 ![QuickDBD_vaccination.PNG](Resources/QuickDBD_vaccination.PNG)

 Several other questions we considered were as follows:
 - Which tools are the best fit for our project?